hellosagar/android-interview-questions/README.md

 ## 5 Anti patterns in android
-- Using base classes: Causes the tight coupling
+- **Using base classes**: Causes the tight coupling
-- Putting all dependencies in AppModule: Hard to read and during testing, we can't get the specific module
+- **Putting all dependencies in AppModule**: Hard to read and during testing, we can't get the specific module
-- Using one activity per screen: Activity is heavy as it uses intent to open which internally talks to the android system and the fragment is similar to displaying a layout.
+- **Using one activity per screen**: Activity is heavy as it uses intent to open which internally talks to the android system and the fragment is similar to displaying a layout.
-- Hardcoding dispatchers: It forces the coroutine to use the particular dispatcher whereas in testing we need to pass the test dispatcher.
+- **Hardcoding dispatchers**: It forces the coroutine to use the particular dispatcher whereas in testing we need to pass the test dispatcher.
-- Using GlobalScope: Its keeps running during the application process and doesn't care about the lifecycle of the component which causes memory leak or dead object exception.
+- **Using GlobalScope**: Its keeps running during the application process and doesn't care about the lifecycle of the component which causes memory leak or dead object exception.

 Thanks to Philipp Lackner for making a video on this - <a href="https://www.youtube.com/watch?v=skW4wSuXCe0">Link</a>